GageGotya/Cyber-Scripts/README.md

 ## 🚀 Why This Repo Exists

-These are the tools I reach for when I’m working in the trenches of my lab.
-Some are small one-liners, others are full-on utility scripts—but every one of them solves a real problem I’ve faced.
+These are the scripts I reach for when I’m working in the trenches of my lab.
+Some are small one-liners, others are full-on utility scripts, but every one of them solves a real problem I’ve faced.

 ---